nosqlbench/nosqlbench-docs/site/content/getting_started/00_get_nosqlbench.md

 To run a simple built-in workload run:

-    ./nb cql-iot
+    ./nb5 cql-iot

 To get a list of built-in scenarios run:

     # Get a list of all named scenarios and parameters
-    ./nb --list-scenarios
+    ./nb5 --list-scenarios

 If you want a simple list of yamls which contain named scenarios, run:

     # Get a simple list of yamls containing named scenarios
-    ./nb --list-workloads
+    ./nb5 --list-workloads

-👉 These commands will include workloads that were shipped with nb and workloads in your local directory.
+👉 These commands will include workloads that were shipped with nb5 and workloads in your local directory.
 To learn more about how to design custom workloads see
 [[designing workloads](../../designing_workloads/01-statement-templates)].